xiorcale/Fed.jl/docs/src/index.md

 ## Available configurations for compression

 In the example above, we used a `VanillaConfig` which applies no compression.
-However, there are other configuration with different compression schemes which can be applied to reduce the communication cost.
+However, there are other configurations with different compression schemes that can be applied to reduce the communication cost.
 Their specifications are described in [Serde](@ref).